TOM JONES: HENRY FIELDING

 a) Contrasts in varieties of life.

-novel, the full and direct artistic impact of son Quixote is felt.
+Tom Jones is characterized by a systematic organization of contrasts.
+One attitude is played off against the other and one way of life is contrasted with the other.
+There is a constant detail of contrast in the character relationships, scene relationships and even verbal relationships.
+By this novel, the full and direct artistic impact of son Quixote is felt.
 Just as Cervantes Fielding uses the 'point of views' of the omniscient author.
 His world is populous and extensive in its spatial design.
 One character alone does not demand attention, the author's own humorous irony is itself one of the materials of the novel.
 In the 'head-chapters' a contrast is provided between intelligence focused 'on' the human situation he has created and the intelligence of the characters within the created situation.

 Tom Jones, the central character is contrasted with Blifil.
 The wicked Blifil, is indeed Tom’s ‘opposite’ and the chief pause of his sorrows.
 Blifil provides the chief character contrast in the book.
-For while the curve of tragedy is spun from within the tragic protagonist, produced out of his own passions and frailties; the curve of
+For while the curve of tragedy is spun from within the tragic protagonist, produced out of his own passions and frailties; the curve of comedy is spun socially and gregariously as the common product of men in society.
+Out of the gregarious action in Tom Jones, the conflict between hero and villain is propelled to a resolution.

 In the end, the rogue who appeared to be a good man is exposed in his true nature as rogue, and the good man, who appeared to be a rogue is revealed in his true good nature.
 Other similar exposures of other characters happen towards the end.

-economic conveniences doctrines of social responsibility.
+The major contrast in Tom Jones - the novel is the conflict between natural, instinctive feeling and those appearances with which people disguise deny or inhibit natural feeling - intellectual theories, rigid moral dogmas, economic conveniences doctrines of social responsibility.
 This is the broad thematic contrast in Tom Jones.
 Form and instinctive feeling engage in constant eruptive combat.
 The battlefield is between with debris of ripped masks.
 It is shown in many occasions in Tom Jones that the animal or instinctive party of man is denied.
 Instead, a more formal appearance is adopted.
 The damaging uses of intelligence in human nature are depicted - in wicked Blifil's calculative shrewdness in Black George's rationalization for keeping Tom's money, in the absurd intellectual formulas, elaborated by Thwackum and Square.
 The disparaging effects can also, be seen in Allworthy's high minded ethics and in Tom's own idealism.
 In the other hand of intellectualized thoughts are the instinctive responses that are Tom's.
 Tom yields formidably and frequently to instinct, and in so doing, he exhibits the 'naturalness, and therefore the rightness of instinct as constituent of the personality.
 Thus, he corrects the overemphasis on formal appearances which we see in other characters.
 But at the same time, Tom Jones shows a remarkable absence of that useful social sense which we call desertion a lack of which is damaging certainly to himself and a cause of confusion to others.
 It is the incongruity between what a man might 'naturally' be and what he makes of himself by adopting a formulary appearance or mark, that gives ' human nature ' its variety and funniness and treacherousness.

 Apart from the major contracts in characters, there are also prevalent many minor contrasts between what appearances are and what reality is.
 While Miss Brid get is the real mother of Blifil, this fact is hidden bill the very end.
-She is able to self righteously condemn the sexual indulgences of the lower classes, and at the same time preserve the
+She is able to self righteously condemn the sexual indulgences of the lower classes, and at the same time preserve the fruit of her own indulgence.
+But finally we learn about the contrast between her appearance and her reality.

 b) Human Nature

-human nature refers to a mixture of animal instinct and human intellect.
+Fielding insisted that his theme was 'human nature' and he exposes it in the various conflicts in the novel.
+Broadly, human nature refers to a mixture of animal instinct and human intellect.
 But at many occasions in the book its meaning tips to one side: tending to lean heavily toward 'animal instinct'.
 This is also because the animal and instinctive part of man is so frequently disguised or denied by the adoption of formal appearance.
 Instinctive drives are emphasized by the author as being an important, constituent of 'human nature'.
 Also, displayed in the narrative are the curious, sometimes beneficial, sometimes damaging uses of intelligence.
 Blifil’s nature is inherently bad - an inheritance from a tenderly hypothetical mother and a brutally hypocritical father.

-personality.
+Nature in Tom, on the other hand, seems to be congenitally good though he had the same mother as Blifil and a father on whom we cannot speculate at all, as he is not described.
+Human nature - presented in the book is a balanced mixture of instinctive drives and feelings and intellectual predilections.
+It is not instinctive feeling alone; it is the human tendency to revert instinct by intellection.
+It may be altogether bad or altogether good.
+And, the ideal human nature would be a happy collaboration of instinct as well as intellect.
+It would mean neither the suppression of instinct by intellect nor a suppression of intellect by instinct.
+Tom himself is the apt representative of human nature though he has to learn with difficulty the appropriate balance between instinct and intellect.
+Tom yields frequently to instinct and in doing so exhibits the 'naturalness and therefore 'rightness' of instinct as a constituent of the personality.
 But, he also shows a remarkable absence of the useful social sense which we call discretion, a lack of which is damaging certainly to himself and a cause of confusion for others.
 On the other hand he also no fool - his proposal to Sophia at the end of the book, is conched in civilized, exquisite language.
 On the whole 'human nature' in Tom, in all its intricacies and difficulties and mistakes, is a splendid thing.
 It is fine and splendid because it is undisguised.
 It is unpretentious, unlike the pretentiousness of other characters.
 Nature is not fine and splendid but indecent and embracing when a man adopts a mask for appearance's sake and allows it to warp instinct.
 It is the incongruity between what a man might 'naturally' be and what he makes of himself by adopting a mark that gives human nature its variety funniness and breatherousnes.
 The indecency of 'nature' when it has been going around in a mask and the mask is suddenly ripped off is illustrated grossly when philosopher Square is exposed in bed with Molly.
 Square's mask of deistic theory corrupts his instinctive nature into the narrow channel of 'lust'.

 Henry Fielding also represents 'human nature' beautifully in a variety of other minor characters - Molly Seagrim, Black George, Squire Allworthy, Bridget Allworthy, Jenny Jones and Partridge.
 In the process Fielding creates characters that represent a wide variety of human beings and their many emotions.